zeroflucs-given/generics/README.md

 Uses a mapper function to assign input values to buckets.

 ### If
-If returns the equivilent value based on the predicate.
+If returns the equivalent value based on the predicate.
 This is an eager evaluation of both sides and not a true ternary operator.

 ### Last / LastWithContext
 Returns the last item of the slice that matches the filter.

 ### LastIndexOf
-Returns the index of the last occurence of a value in the slice, or -1 if not present.
+Returns the index of the last occurrence of a value in the slice, or -1 if not present.

 ### Map / MapWithContext
 Runs the specified mapper over each element of the input slice, creating an output slice of